bluesky/bluesky-queueserver/README.rst

   uvicorn bluesky_queueserver.server.server:app --host localhost --port 60610

 The Web Server connects to RE Manager using Zero MQ.
 The default ZMQ address is 'tcp://localhost:60615'.
-A different ZMQ address may be passed to the Web Server by setting *QSERVER_ZMQ_ADDRESS* environment variable before starting the server::
+A different ZMQ address may be passed to the Web Server by setting the *QSERVER_ZMQ_ADDRESS* environment variable before starting the server::

   export QSERVER_ZMQ_ADDRESS='tcp://localhost:60615'